SuperChrim/SuperChrim/Th19Balance/ReadMe_v1.10c.txt

 Hisami:
  - Actionable state after skill occurs faster
- - Overall shot damage has been increased
+ - Overall shot damage is increased
- - Vines are slower and spawn rate has been adjusted
+ - Vines are slower and spawn rate is adjusted
- - Unused animation has been added for spell card
+ - Unused animation is added for spell card

 Zanmu:
  - Actionable state after C1 occurs faster
  - Skill and Ex attack require more meter to use
- - Skill range and speed has been decreased
+ - Skill range and speed is decreased
  - Ex no longer converts Ex animal spirits to pure spirits if the opponent has the respective 'Strengthening' card
  - If Zanmu has the respective 'Weakening' card and the opponent has the respective 'Strengthening' card, Zanmu skill as a 50% chance to convert Ex animal spirits to pure spirits
  - Ex can be grazed
  - Ex kill reward is restored
- - Unused animation has been added for spell card
+ - Unused animation is added for spell card

 Ability Cards:
  - All ability card that grant additional shots have increased damage